3 New Year’s Resolutions for Digital Marketing Agency Professionals

-We’re mere days into 2018 – the ink is still fresh on your new day planner, your new spin studio membership card is still hella crisp and you still haven’t had a glass of wine after work!
-Yasss girl!
+We’re mere weeks into 2021 – the ink is still fresh on your new day planner, your online spin studio membership card is still hella crisp and you still haven’t had a single glass of wine after work!
 Now, while we wait for that all to unravel before your very eyes, let’s make some resolutions that can drip over into your professional life.

 1. Practice what you preach